 The Apple iPhone rocks!!!

 Looks like Cisco already has a resitered product called iPhone and has sued Apple but apart from that just look at the features...
-Apple iPhone
+Turn the iPhone to horizontal position and the display will automatically change to horizontal (landscape).

 This is just so damn cool!!!!!!!!!!!